Cyberbullying: Trolling

 Internet trolls intentionally try to provoke or offend others in order to elicit a reaction.
 Trolls and cyberbullies do not always have the same goals: while some trolls engage in cyberbullying, others may be engaged in comparatively harmless mischief.
 A troll may be disruptive either for their own amusement or because they are genuinely a combative person.
+Trolling can include insults, false news, or, terrorist threats.

 Hate raids

-On Twitch and other livestreaming services, hate raids are situations where a stream is "raided" by multiple viewers simultaneously that flood the chat with harassing and hateful messages, preventing the streamer from executing their stream.
-These viewers are typically automated bots, making it difficult to moderate and block these viewers by the streamer and their moderators.
+On Twitch and other livestreaming services, hate raids are situations where a stream is "raided" by many viewers who flood the chat with harassment and other hateful messages.
+This prevents the streamer from executing their stream.
+These viewers are typically automated bots, making it difficult to moderate and block.